A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems

-By Theorem 2 of \cite{imrn}, $\RR^+$ and $\RR^-$ are the (only) Stokes lines of \eqref{eq:eqp} (the Stokes lines coincide with directions along which some exponenetial in the transseries has maxima decay) and the antistokes lines are $i\RR^+$ and $i\RR^-$.
-The tritronque\'e $h_t$, with zero constant in its transseries in the first quadrant, $C(\arg x)=C(0+)=0$ for $\arg x\in(0,\frac{\pi}{2})$, is analytically continued (i') traversing the antistokes line $\arg(x)=\frac{\pi}{2}$ ($C$ does not change) and reaches the Stokes line $\arg x=\pi$, where $C(\frac{\pi}{2}+)=\mu$; $h_t$ continues to have a transseries with the same $C$ until the next antistokes line $\arg x=\frac{3\pi}{2}$ beyond which it enters a pole region; upon analytic continuation (ii') $h_t$ traverses the Stokes line $\arg x=0$ gives $C(0-)=-\mu$, then crosses the antistokes line $\arg(x)=-\frac{\pi}{2}$ entering the pole sector.
+By Theorem 2 of \cite{imrn}, $\RR^+$ and $\RR^-$ are the (only) Stokes lines of \eqref{eq:eqp} (the Stokes lines coincide with directions along which some exponenetial in the transseries has maximal decay) and the antistokes lines are $i\RR^+$ and $i\RR^-$.
+The tritronque\'e $h_t$, with zero constant in its transseries in the first quadrant, $C(\arg x)=C_+=0$ for $\arg x\in(0,\frac{\pi}{2})$, is analytically continued (i') traversing the antistokes line $\arg(x)=\frac{\pi}{2}$ ($C$ does not change) and reaches the Stokes line $\arg x=\pi$, where $C_-=\mu$; $h_t$ continues to have a transseries with the same $C$ until the next antistokes line $\arg x=\frac{3\pi}{2}$ beyond which it enters a pole region; upon analytic continuation (ii') $h_t$ traverses the Stokes line $\arg x=0$ gives $C(0-)=-\mu$, then crosses the antistokes line $\arg(x)=-\frac{\pi}{2}$ entering the pole sector.

 For $y_t(z)$ continuation (i) means that $z$ traverses the antistokes line $\arg(z)=\pi/5$ and reaches the Stokes line $\arg z=3\pi/5$, while (ii') traverses the Stokes line $\arg z=-\pi/5$, the antistokes line $\arg(z)=-3\pi/5$, entering the pole sector.